dstorrs/mfd_combat_simulator/README.md

 # mfd-combat-simulator

 Simulator for large-scale combat in Marked for Death.
-Currently, this contains Fight.rkt, Heroes.csv, and Villains.csv.

 ## Installing